tshort/Eyeball.jl/README.md

 For overly large or complex objects, it helps to return `false`.
 That's done internally for `Module`s, `Method`s, and a few other types.
 `foldobject` controls whether `eye` automatically folds the object.
-This is useful for types where the components are usually not needed.
+This is useful for types where the components usually don't need to be shown.
 This defaults to `false`.

 ## Under the Hood